 An important comment but it needs some small corrections and major additions.
-The root word one should actually look for is Tur.
-But later on it became Turuk and then Turs.
+The root word one should actually look for is Tur(u), it became Turuk and Tur(u)s.

-Tartar or Tatar is a major group of Turks from Central Asia.
+Tartar (Tar+Tar) or Tatar is a major ethnonym for the Turks from Central Asia.
 In Russia, the word Turk is synonymous with Tatar.
 Ancient Greek god Tartarus is probably related.

-On a side note: is there any possibility that ancient Spanish Tartessian, Tartessos related to Tar?
-Basque - Caucasian linguistic relations are known.
+Ancient Spanish Tartessian, Tartessos are equally related and Basque - Caucasian linguistic relations are known.

 (Click on the image to see it bigger)